Ecodians (Game Concept)

 Simple.
 2d Isometric Turn Based.

-Much like in Civilization all tribes have AI turns.
+Much like in Civilization all tribes have AI, or even better, multiplayer based, turns.
 The turns are way smaller in effect, like all steps of village building.
 This is the cliché stuff.
 Cut a tree, build a house, attack or defend, trade and negotiate, etc. But in this game all natural ecological processes start with a turn too.
 All deer may feed, mate or run away from predators and hunters.
 Wolves and hunters may try to catch them.
-Wolves also may attack life stock or, when very hungry, even humans.
+Wolves (also run by players?) also may attack life stock or, when very hungry, even humans.
 Rabbits, Bears, Bees, whatever animals are part of the living system, all make their moves, much like in classic game theory.
 Even trees and plants grow.
 Then the Ecodian player may perform certain actions.
 He can build or destroy a wall in order to change movement patterns of people and or animals.
 He may kill or negotiate with a tribe leader for a change in course, perhaps even blame the murder on another tribe.
 Perhaps do so, to get them attacked to stop them from expanding too much.
-The object of the Ecodian is to get a full balance figure after a certain amount of time.
+The object of the Ecodians, or the gathering of tribes, is to get a full balance figure after a certain amount of time.
 Level design is based around the increasing amount of area to balance, growing number of factors to take into consideration and the progressing diversity of interventions the Ecodians can choose from.
 This version is best played from the Godlike perspective.

 It’s probably very nice to not explain too much, so players can also try out ‘winning’ with, for a faction and then seeing the whole island die.